 Here’s an idea, set aside the first few minutes of your meeting for everyone to introduce themselves and bring some familiarity to the group.
 You’d be surprised how comforting it can be to ‘put a face to a name’.
 For those early-in-the-year meetings, you could even include some time for icebreakers and having some fun.
 We all crave connection so just do it.
 Connect and create opportunities for others to connect.

 Hack 4: Send reminders of meetings and pre-circulate the boring stuff

 Alert people to upcoming committee meetings and save time at your meeting by tabling relevant documents (agenda people!) in advance.
 These can include minutes from the previous meeting, subcommittee and treasurers or financial reports and even possibly the principal’s report.
 This will let you quickly accept these documents and allow you to move on without having to wait for attendees to read everything on the spot.

 Add a little bit of interest and invite a guest to speak to the group.
 A business leader or community member who can give advice on something your group is doing might add that injection of enthusiasm for your group to get motivated about a current or upcoming project.
 It doesn’t have to be long (please don’t let it be long – that would defeat the purpose!) but it’s another way to create a broader connection within your community.

-Another idea may be for the executive team (or one of your members) to put together a digital presentation to highlight an event or idea for your group or even a wishlist project – a more interesting way to present information and get volunteers more motivated to contribute.
+Another idea may be for one of your members to put together a digital presentation to highlight an event or idea for your group or even a wishlist project.
+A more interesting way to present information and get volunteers more motivated to contribute.